amvkage/OOP-Semester-Project/README.md

 ### 1. Student Details Input
 readScores(input);
--Prompts the user to enter scores for each student across the 5 defined subjects.
+- Prompts the user to enter scores for each student across the 5 defined subjects.

 ### 2.Average and Grade Calculation
 calculateAveragesAndGrades();
--Calculates each student’s average score and assigns a grade and recommendation based on a predefined grading scale.
+- Calculates each student’s average score and assigns a grade and recommendation based on a predefined grading scale.

 ### 3.Report Card Display
 displayReportCards();
--Prints a detailed report for each student, including the date of the report generation using LocalDate.now()
+- Prints a detailed report for each student, including the date of the report generation using LocalDate.now()

 ### 4.Running the Program
-Setup and Running the Program
-Make sure Java is installed on your machine.
+- Make sure Java is installed on your machine.
-Save the code in a file named UniversityExaminationProcessing.java.
+- Save the code in a file named UniversityExaminationProcessing.java.
-Open a terminal and navigate to the file directory.
+- Open a terminal and navigate to the file directory.
-Compile the program:
+- Compile the program:
 javac UniversityExaminationProcessing.java
-Run the program:
+- Run the program:
 java UniversityExaminationProcessing

 ### 5.Editors